Volcanism on Venus

 The surface of Venus is dominated by volcanic features and has more volcanoes than any other planet in the Solar System.
 It has a surface that is 90% basalt, and about 65% of the planet consists of a mosaic of volcanic lava plains, indicating that volcanism played a major role in shaping its surface.
 There are more than 1,000 volcanic structures and possible periodic resurfacing of Venus by floods of lava.
 The planet may have had a major global resurfacing event about 500 million years ago, from what scientists can tell from the density of impact craters on the surface.
-Venus has an atmosphere rich in carbon dioxide, with a density that is 90 times that of Earth's atmosphere.
+Venus has an atmosphere rich in carbon dioxide, with a pressure that is 90 times that of Earth's atmosphere.

-Even though there are over 1,600 major volcanoes on Venus, none are known to be erupting at present and most are probably long extinct.
-However, radar sounding by the Magellan probe revealed evidence for comparatively recent volcanic activity at Venus's highest volcano Maat Mons, in the form of ash flows near the summit and on the northern flank.
-Although many lines of evidence such as this suggest that Volcanos on Venus have been recently active, present-day eruptions at Maat Mons have not been confirmed.
-Nevertheless, other more recent studies, in January 2020, suggest that Venus, though not Maat mons specifically, is indeed currently volcanically active.
+There are over 80,000 volcanoes on Venus detected through radar mapping.
+For many years scientists debated on whether Venus was currently active or if the volcanic structures were remnants from the past.
+There are few impact craters on Venus's surface which pointed to relatively recent resurfacing.
+The most likely resurfacing event would have been volcanic flows.
+Radar sounding by the Magellan probe revealed evidence for comparatively recent volcanic activity at Venus's highest volcano Maat Mons, in the form of ash flows near the summit and on the northern flank.
+Although many lines of evidence such as this suggest that volcanoes on Venus have been recently active, present-day eruptions at Maat Mons have not been confirmed.
+Nevertheless, other more recent studies, in 2020, suggest that Venus, though not Maat Mons specifically, is indeed currently volcanically active.
 In 2023, scientists reexamined topographical images of the Maat Mons region taken by the Magellan orbiter.
-Using computer simulations they determined that the topography had changed during an 8-month interval, and have concluded that active vulcanism was the cause.
+Using computer simulations they determined that the topography had changed during an 8-month interval, and have concluded that active volcanism was the cause.
+Until 2023, there had only been hints of active volcanism.
+In March 2023, Herrick et al. announced that they had imaged a vent expanding in Magellan images, indicating active volcanism on Venus.